OpenDDS/OpenDDS/docs/devguide/getting_started.rst

     };

 In this example, every type from the key marked on the topic type down to what primitive data types to use as the key is annotated with ``@key``.
-That isn’t strictly necessary though, as the next section shows.
+That isn't strictly necessary though, as the next section shows.

-* Other structures that don’t have any defined keys.
+* Other structures that don't have any defined keys.
-  In the following example, it’s implied that all the fields in InnerStruct are keys.
+  In the following example, it's implied that all the fields in InnerStruct are keys.

 .. code-block:: omg-idl